 Homestead Inn plays ‘integral’ role in community

-Natasha Melichan recently marked her six-month anniversary as manager of the historic inn.
+Natasha Melichar recently marked her six-month anniversary as manager of the historic inn.

-The public will have an opportunity to meet Melichan and visit the historic inn at the Greater New Milford Chamber of Commerce’s next Business Scene March 19.
+The public will have an opportunity to meet Melichar and visit the historic inn at the Greater New Milford Chamber of Commerce’s next Business Scene March 19.

 The inn will serve as the host site for the informal business networking opportunity, co-sponsored this month by the inn and Brookfield Technology Center from 5:30 to 7:30 p.m.